Energy, excitement and enthusiasm.

 “It’s just a sensational feeling,” continues Pat, who credits a great staff for the award.
 “Car-Mart is a great company to work for.
 I like coming to work every day and being impactful to my associates, vendors and customers.
 My goal is to make a difference in somebody’s life, and Car-Mart gives me the ability to do just that.”

 Since joining Car-Mart in January 2014, it’s been one accomplishment after another.
 As an Account Representative in Oxford, she won best in the region for six consecutive months.
 She won Car-Mart’s Pace Setter award in February 2015 for excellence in accounts for six consecutive months.

-Pat signed on as Assistant Manager for the Oxford dealership in February 2015.
+While at first reluctant to be a General Manager, Pat did sign on as Assistant Manager for the Oxford dealership in February 2015.
 Seven months later she was named General Manager of the Tupelo, Mississippi dealership where she achieved top ten status for the dealership in 2017.
 In November 2017, she returned to Oxford to become the General Manager.